-QUANTI TY Estimate/Target 5.1 Number of Assessments of CVOD content conducted.
-80-180 per year 5.2 Number of publications referred to Providers following complaint under s 46J(1).
-1 20-40 per year QUALIT Y 5.3 All approved self-rating systems are reviewed annually, using an appropriate review methodology.
-2 Estimated number of systems reviewed: 6-8 per year 5.4 All users of the Self-Rating Tool are surveyed annually regarding the tool's functionality.
-100% TIMELIN IESS 5.5 Approved self-rating systems are reviewed within 3 months of the anniversary of the date on which the system was originally approved.
-75% 5.6 Complainants are promptly advised of the Office's decision 80% within five working days under s 46J(2).
-100% within 20 working days Note 1: This is a demand-driven activity.
-Note 2: This estimate is subject to changes made to the number of provide Films, Videos and Publication Classification Act and the number of Self-Rating System.
+QUANTITY Targets / Estimate 5.1 Number publications assessed.
+140 - 360 per year QUALITY 5.2 All approved self-rating systems are reviewed annually, using an appropriate review methodology.
+2 Estimated number of systems reviewed: 5 - 7 per year TIMELINESS 5.3 Approved self-rating systems are reviewed within three months of the anniversary of the date on which the system was originally approved.
+75%

+Note 5.2: This estimate is subject to changes made to the number of providers listed on Schedule 4 of the Films, Videos and Publication Classification Act, and the number of providers that elect to operate a self-rating system.
+During 2022/23 six providers were self rating their content, and eight providers were listed on Schedule 4 of the Classification Act.